 Dr. Rogers attended podiatric medical school at Des Moines University in Des Moines, Iowa.
 He completed a residency in foot surgery at Saint Vincent Catholic Medical Centers in New York and a fellowship in limb salvage at Rosalind Franklin University of Medicine and Science in Chicago.
 He is board certified by the American Board of Podiatric Medicine.

 Valley Presbyterian Hospital is a 350-bed facility that ranks among the largest acute care hospitals in the San Fernando Valley.
 Founded in 1958, the nonprofit, non-sectarian, independent, community hospital provides high quality, patient-centered care through leading-edge technology and a full range of medical services.
 For more information, visit .

-The Amputation Prevention Center at Valley Presbyterian Hospital (APC) is among only a handful of facilities nationwide — and is the only facility in Southern California — that brings together the interdisciplinary expertise of vascular and podiatric surgeons, and limb salvage and wound management specialists in one state-of-the-art setting.
+The Amputation Prevention Center at Valley Presbyterian Hospital (APC) is among only a handful of facilities nationwide — and the only facility in Southern California — that brings together the interdisciplinary expertise of vascular and podiatric surgeons, limb salvage and wound management specialists in one state-of-the-art setting.
 Patients with at-risk limbs receive integrated care in an 11,257-foot facility featuring the latest equipment and instruments to perform limb-saving procedures.
 For more information, visit .